G3mha/Prisoners-Dilemma/README.md

 [8] D. Freitas, L. G. Lopes, and F. Morgado-Dias, "Particle Swarm Optimisation: A Historical Review Up to the Current Developments," Entropy, vol. 22, no. 3, p.
 362, Mar.
 2020, doi: 10.3390/e22030362.

 [9] B. K. Abbas, Q. A. Z. Jabbar, and R. T. Hameed, "Optimizing Benchmark Functions using Particle Swarm Optimization PSO," Al-Salam Journal for Engineering and Technology, vol. 4, no. 1, pp. 192-198, 2025, doi: 10.55145/ajest.2025.04.01.019.

+[10] G. Papazoglou and P. Biskas, "Review and Comparison of Genetic Algorithm and Particle Swarm Optimization in the Optimal Power Flow Problem," Energies, vol. 16, no. 3, p.
+1152, 2023, doi: 10.3390/en16031152.

 ## Installation and Setup